lrutten/docker-exercise/README.md

 ~~~~

-Instead of typing all these commands the fiollowing script will do
+Instead of typing all these commands the following script will do
 the work.

 ~~~~